 Our country is big, no doubt about it.
 Canada, with its provinces and territories, is so vast that establishing Canadian Society of Mayflower Descendants’ Colonies where there are at least 15 members is a great way to bring members living in a particular area together.
 Many of GSMD’s larger Member Societies have colonies throughout their states to enable members to meet without traveling vast distances.

 CSMD has one active colony in Nova Scotia and inactive colonies in British Columbia and Alberta.
-If you are a member in B.C. or Alberta and are interested in helping these colonies to once again find their sea legs, please contact Governor George McNeillie.
+If you are a member in B.C. or Alberta and are interested in helping these colonies to once again find their sea legs, please contact Bill Curry.

 The Nova Scotia Colony, established in 2004, is governed by bylaws.
 Elections to its Executive are held every two years.
-The Colony has a website and is on Facebook – Be sure to ‘like’ their page.
-Read the minutes of its September 23, 2107 annual colony meeting in Yarmouth.
+The Colony has a Website and is on Facebook – Be sure to ‘like’ their page.
+Read the minutes of its annual colony meeting held by Zoom on October 17, 2020.

 Forming a Colony